project-image

 GUI Progress, Main Menu Updates, Shields Verdict, Beta News, Trailer Help Request, and more.

-about 6 years ago – Tue, Mar 27, 2018 at 12:54:58 AM
+almost 7 years ago – Tue, Mar 27, 2018 at 12:54:58 AM

 Progress report!
 The rest of the staff haven't even seen this in actual practice yet, since I can't check anything into our source control since this overhaul temporarily breaks EVERYTHING.
 But it's an amazing new experience coming up based on these changes, plus others not yet shown.